 Alexis was honored with the 2011 Pioneer Award by the National Auto Auction Association.

 Greg Levi, Chief Operating Officer, is experienced in franchise automobile sales, consulting, and management as well as independent auto dealer and auction software.
 Mr. Levi served as General Manager for Columbus Fair from 2010 – 2013 and was previously Executive Vice President of Finance Express.
 Mr. Levi entered into the automobile business with a large dealership in downtown Chicago, Hanley Dawson Cadillac.
 After rising to Cadillac Master Manager, Mr. Levi was involved in all training with Universal Underwriters, now Zurich.
 At Universal, he was a regional administrator consistently achieving president’s club, an honor for goal achievement.
 Mr. Levi serves on the board of directors for ComplyNet.
-Mr. Levi is a graduate of Purdue University and is long-time suffering Chicago Cubs fan.
+Mr. Levi is a graduate of Purdue University and is long-time, no-loger-suffering Chicago Cubs fan.
 He is married and the father of triplets.